What is real-time communication and how to use it?

 Here we see the example of Prof. Stuart sharing a recording of the previous chemistry lecture, so her students can follow the material.
 She also adds a message about the next class, effectively informing the students about their duties.

-5 tips to help establish and improve real-time communication for remote teams
+5 Tips to help establish and improve real-time communication in remote workspaces

 Apart from being necessary for communication, collaboration tools are used because they provide benefits such as:

 - Saving you money,